vivickysummer/gcnotes/addseaflux.md

 For more information how to fix non COARDS-compliant items, see: http://wiki.geos-chem.org/Preparing_data_files_for_use_with_HEMCO
 ```
-you can change the attribute which *DO NOT ADHERE to the COARDS standard* of your nc file using Python **xaary**, here is an example of python script:
+according to this, you can change the attribute which *DO NOT ADHERE to the COARDS standard* of your nc file using Python **xaary**, here is an example of python script:
 ```
 CH3I = xr.open_mfdataset('$HEMCO/CH3I/monthly/v202101/MONTHLY.OCEAN.CH3I.2010.nc')
 CH3I.lat.attrs['units'] = 'degrees_north'